 Don’t use harsh, drying soaps that can strip the delicate skin of its moisture and don’t be rough – gently does it.

 Your fatty protective layer of oil (and smegma) is your friend.
-Don’t wash it off.
+Don’t strip it completely in your quest for cleanliness.
 Continually stripping the skin of its natural protective layer means it can’t do its job.

-It’s best not to use soap on your vulva, but if you must, use a very mild pH-balanced product that is free from known irritants like SLS.
+If you’re using soap, use a mild pH-balanced product that is free from known irritants like SLS.
 Check your products against this list of vulva/vagina-unfriendly ingredients.

 Do not use soap in the vaginal opening or vagina.
 Stick to the outer labial folds, and don’t use much.